-In this work, we address the problem that while the

-new S = 1/2 materials Rb2NaTi3F12, Cs2NaTi3F12 and Cs2KTi3F12 have been characterized structurally and magnetically, their Hamiltonian is essentially unknown.
-We will apply energy mapping techniques to evaluate the Heisenberg Hamiltonian up to third nearest neighbours in the distorted kagome lattice.
-We find that the three materials interpolate between a nearly pure Δ chain behaviour and an only slightly distorted kagome lattice behaviour.
+In this Rapid Communication, we address the problem that while the new $S = \frac{1}{2}$ materials Rb2NaTi3F12, Cs2NaTi3F12, and Cs2KTi3F12 have been characterized structurally and magnetically, their Hamiltonian is essentially unknown.
+We will apply energy mapping techniques to evaluate the Heisenberg Hamiltonian up to third nearest neighbors in the distorted kagome lattice.
+We find that the three materials interpolate between a nearly pure Δ chain behavior and an only slightly distorted kagome lattice behavior.
 Using numerical diagonalization of clusters with up to 36 sites, we obtain excellent agreement with the measured magnetization curves.